new2me321/jackal_timer/README.md

 ### Important information
 This package contains two methods for timing navigation trials: with map (map-nav) and without map (odom-nav).
 The master branch is set up with map nav, and the no-map branch is set up with odom nav.

 This package was developed on ROS melodic, though it seems to also work on ROS kinetic.
+This package has been updated to support ROS Noetic.

 ### Installation and dependencies
 To begin, clone this repository into a ROS workspace.
 Then, navigate to your ROS workspace and run `catkin_make`.